Edible lichen: Uses

 One species of Umbilicaria, Iwa-take (U. esculenta), is used in a variety of traditional Korean and Japanese foods.
 It is quite expensive, and is collected off the sides of cliffs.

 In India, Parmotrema perlatum lichen is a popular ingredient of many spice mixes, such as garam masala, kaala masala and goda masala, bhojwar masala from Hyderabad and potli masala of Uttar Pradesh.
 The lichen is usually described as lacking in specific flavors or aromas by cooks, but via various cooking techniques it contributes to a rich aromatic profile and umami taste of many dishes.

 Limbu and Rai people of northern Indian subcontinent consider several lichen species (with Hypotrachyna cirrhata (= Everniastrum cirrhatum), Hypotrachyna nepalensis(= Everniastrum nepalense), and Parmotrema cetratum being the preferred species) a delicacy and bulking agent.
 Ethnobotanists name the Limbu and Sherpa people as most lichenophilic in the region, compared to Brahmin, Chhetri and Tamang people.
 Sargyangma, a kind of sausage made up of minced pork, pork intestines, pork fat, pork's blood, eggs, lichen, rice and spices is a very popular Limbu dish.

+Several large animals eat lichen, especially in winter when other food is scarce.
+Reindeer lichen (Cladonia spp.) is a staple food of reindeer and caribou in the Arctic.
+The golden snub-nosed monkey (Rhinopithecus roxellana) of northern China relies on lichen in winter months, eating leaves and other parts of plants during the rest of the year.
+The related species Black-and-white snub-nosed monkey (Rhinopithecus bieti) eats lichen, particularly Bryoria species and Usnea longissima, as their main food throughout the year.